 mysql -u <user name> -p -h <database server private IP>

-When MySQL is running but your website still doesn’t load as it should, or if when attempting to connect to your database manually you get an error message like the one below, you should take a look at the service configuration.
+When MySQL is running but your website still doesn’t load as it should, or when attempting to connect to your database manually you get an error message like the one below, you should take a look at the service configuration.

 ERROR 2002: Can't connect to local MySQL server through socket '/tmp/mysql.sock' (111)

 On Debian and Ubuntu servers the configuration file for MySQL is usually saved at /etc/mysql/.
 It’s also possible to have user-specific settings stored at /home/<user>/.my.cnf, which would override the global configurations.
 Check if any user level overrides have been set.
 It is commonly advised to have separate usernames for different web applications, so check at least those relevant to your page loading issues.
-You can open the global configuration file with first of the following two commands below, and the user-specific with the latter by replacing the <user> with a database username.
+You can open the global configuration file with the first of the following two commands below, and the user-specific with the latter by replacing the <user> with a database username.

 sudo nano /etc/mysql/my.cnf sudo nano /home/<user>/.my.cnf